adafia/banka/README.md

 12. Admin can create staff and admin user accounts. [done]

 ## Features (API - Endpoints)
+1. User sign up.
+2. User sign in.
-1. Create bank account.
+3. Create bank account.
-2. Admin / Staff can activate or deactivate an account.
+4. Admin / Staff can activate or deactivate an account.
-3. Admin / Staff can delete an account.
+5. Admin / Staff can delete an account.
-4. Staff (cashier) can credit an account.
+6. Staff (cashier) can credit an account.
-5. Staff (cashier) can debit an account.
+7. Staff (cashier) can debit an account.